MDAnalysis/membrane-curvature/docs/source/pages/Usage.rst

 Two binning methods are available: ``'binning'`` and ``'binning_nearest'``.

-For these methods, the optional parameter ``padding`` is available to reduce edge artifacts at the simulation box boundaries, particularly for Gaussian curvature given that second-order derivatives amplify edge effects.
+For these methods, the optional parameter ``padding`` is available to reduce edge artifacts at the simulation box boundaries, particularly for Gaussian curvature given that second order derivatives amplify edge effects.
 Section :ref:`padding_usage` includes a usage example.

 The optional parameter ``fft_filter`` is also available for binning methods, with a different